Blog 6 Career Path Options for Personal Trainers to Grow in the Fitness Industry

 Online personal training brand

-If you’re ready to up the ante and step outside the box of the traditional personal training model, you might consider creating your own online personal training brand.
+If you’re ready to up the ante and challenge the traditional personal training model, you might consider creating your own online personal training brand.

 Online personal training can help you scale much quicker than traditional personal training.
-It allows you to serve clients from all over the world that aren’t the right fit for the traditional personal training model.
+It allows you to serve clients worldwide who aren’t the right fit for the conventional personal training model.

-You can deliver your training components to clients fully online and offer a variety of packages like a signature program or group coaching.
-To do this, you’ll need to focus on building your brand and marketing yourself.
+You can deliver your training components to clients entirely online and offer a variety of packages like a signature program or group coaching.
+You’ll need to focus on building your brand and marketing yourself to do this.

-Your first step will be to pick a razor sharp niche that you can become known for like: “strength training for a JLo body” or “Vegan personal trainer”.
+Your first step will be to pick a razor-sharp niche that you can become known for, such as “strength training for a JLo body” or “Vegan personal trainer.”
 Use a strong content strategy to build a community of ideal clients online.
-A strong brand and great following is key for being able to successfully sell your services and grow your business.
+A strong brand and great following are key to successfully selling your services and growing your business.

 This certainly isn’t a “quick fix” career path.
 It will take you time to build your brand and gain popularity.
 However, once you have put in the work, it’s a highly scalable way to run a business.
 You can make great money for less work – eventually!

-One key part of having a great online training program is using the right app to help you deliver your packages.
-TrainerFu allows you to create a custom branded app that elevates your brand and is easy for clients to use.
-If this is your path, you’ll have plenty on your plate.
-TrainerFu can help lighten the load.
+One key to an excellent online training program is using the proper app to help you deliver your packages.
+TrainerFu allows you to create a custom-branded app that elevates your brand and is easy for clients to use.
+If this is your path, you’ll have plenty on your plate, but TrainerFu can help lighten the load.

 Chapter 4